 It’s owned by the Whirlpool Corporation, which sources products from a few different suppliers located in the Chinese cities of Suzhou, Qingdao, and Foshan.

 One of Kitchenaid’s closest competitors is Cuisinart.

 Owned by the Conair Corporation, it sources products from a supplier located in Shenzhen.

 Miscellaneous imports make up an eclectic bunch: musical instruments, furniture, and timepieces, for example, fall within this broad category.
-In 2020, Miscellaneous imports accounted for about 12% of total U.S. imports, and 15% of those were shipped from China.
+In 2021, Miscellaneous imports accounted for about 15% of total U.S. imports, and 19% of goods imported to the U.S. from China.

 A classic Timex wristwatch represents a mosaic of global production.

 In addition to suppliers in the Philippines and the Netherlands, Timex Group sources parts from Yfy Jupiter Limited in Shenzhen.